xp4xbox/Batch-Farm-Simulator/README.md

 # Batch-Farm-Simulator

 This is a farm simulator game written in batch.
-I havent really touched it in a year and a half other than some recent fixes and features.
-I did lots of testing, so all the code now is about 90% bug free.
+This game was started a couple years, but afther several difficult bugs, I decided to discontinue until I recently started back up on the project.

-The code is around 70% complete from what it was originaly inteaded to do.
-A good refractoring would be nice as this was made with poor programing practises.
-Although not necessary for the final 30%.
+The code is around 80% complete from what it was originaly inteaded to do.
+And is about 90% bug free.

 What's left is:

--Finishing the Sell menu
--The entire tend to animals menu
+-Finishing the sell menu and tend to animals menu.
--Adding the ability to rase the players level
--Adding the ability to modify the players energy (optional)
+-Adding the ability to rase the players level past level 2 -Adding the ability to modify the players energy.